blondacz/eventuate-learn/README.md

 - `obligation created {obligation ref} {amount}` - obligation changes its state to InstructingStarted
 - `obligation amended {obligation ref} {amount}` - obligation changes its state to Amended
 - `obligation cancelled {obligation ref} {amount}` - obligation changes its state to Cancelled
+- `snapshot` - snapshots state of all obligations to a target dir.
+On the restart all obligation actores restore their state from the snapshots

 Running tests